Patroclus: Relationship with Achilles

+Achilles Lamenting the Death of Patroclus, Portrait by Gavin Hamilton.
+National Galleries of Scotland.

 According to Ledbetter (1993), there is a train of thought that Patroclus could have been a representation of the compassionate side of Achilles, who was known for his rage, mentioned in the first line of Homer's Iliad.
 Ledbetter connects the way that Achilles and his mother, Thetis, communicate to the link between Achilles and Patroclus.
 Ledbetter does so by comparing how Thetis comforts the weeping Achilles in Book 1 of the Iliad to how Achilles comforts Patroclus as he weeps in Book 16.
 Achilles uses a simile containing a young girl tearfully looking at her mother to complete the comparison.
 Ledbetter believes this puts Patroclus into a subordinate role to that of Achilles.
 However, as Patroclus is explicitly stated to be the elder of the two characters, this is not evidence of their ages or social relation to each other.

 James Hooker describes the literary reasons for Patroclus's character within the Iliad.
 He states that another character could have filled the role of confidant for Achilles and that it was only through Patroclus that we have a worthy reason for Achilles's wrath.
 Hooker claims that without the death of Patroclus, an event that weighed heavily upon him, Achilles's following act of compliance to fight would have disrupted the balance of the Iliad.

 Hooker describes the necessity of Patroclus sharing a deep affection with Achilles within the Iliad.
 According to his theory, this affection allows an even more profound tragedy to occur.
 Hooker argues that the greater the love, the greater the loss.
 Hooker continues to negate Ledbetter's theory that Patroclus is in some way a surrogate for Achilles; rather, Hooker views Patroclus's character as a counterpart to that of Achilles.
 Hooker reminds us that it is Patroclus who pushes the Trojans back, which Hooker claims makes Patroclus a hero, as well as foreshadowing what Achilles is to do.